raymondreblando/sklibon-ims-api/README.md

 ### Chats
 *   `GET /chats`: Get a list of all chats.
+*   `GET /chats/count`: Get the number of unread messages.
 *   `POST /chat/privates`: Create a private chat.
 *   `POST /chat/group-chats`: Create a group chat.
 *   `PUT /chats/{chat}`: Send a message to a chat.